JamesAndrewJackson13/pokeemerald/feature_list.md

 * Allows Shuckle to make Berry Juice when they hold a berry
 * https://github.com/pret/pokeemerald/wiki/Shuckle-makes-Berry-Juice

+## Allow Trade with FR/LG from Default (FEATURE_DEFAULTFRLGTRADE)
+* Allow for trading with FRLG from the start of the game

 # MENUS
 ## Remove the Contest Tab (FEATURE_REMOVECONTESTTAB)
 * Removes the contest tab from the Pokemon Summary screens